When are the decisions on the awarded grants made?

 What are the amounts of the Kone Foundation personal monthly grants?

 The amount of the personal monthly grant varies depending on the stage of your career.
-If the applicant applies for the larger monthly grant, a description of the applicant’s career stage must be included on the application.
+If the applicant applies for the larger monthly grant, such as grant 2 or 3, a description of the applicant’s career stage must be included in the application.

 Grant classification from the year 2021 onwards are: